TotalPerformanceData/gmaxfeed/README.md

 - For some courses/distances the 'P' field doesn't decrease, this is a problem in the historic feed mapping to the route files but is usually not an issue in the live feed.
 We're working on fixing the issue.
 - Whip strikes can cause sudden spikes in the data, velocities hitting near 50m/s and skewing the X,Y way off the track, there's nothing we can do about this as the trackers are padded as much as the weight/size guidelines will allow.
 - We cannot distribute horse names due to licence limitations, we can only supply the sharecode with saddle cloth number appended.
+- Occaisionally the trackers suffer errors, usually due to very hard and direct whip strikes/kicks which disable them for some period of time and sometimes due to operator error.
+If the data cannot be recovered to an acceptable standard then the race is not published and there are no sectionals or points available for any of the runners.